fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 - Chance to bring some/all weapon/outfit/headgear back based on reputation (maybe this is at the cost of reputation)
 - Chance to have rescuer give handgun/ammo/meds based on rep (maybe this is at the cost of reputation)
 - Insurance system?
+- Breaking a tent causes your spawn location to no longer exist, warn about this and revert to (where?)..